jakejkchen/udacity-data-engineering-capstone/README.md

 ## Data Model
 ![alt text](img/data_model.png)
-Tables are normalized for the benefits of efficient data updates
+Tables are normalized for the benefits of efficient data updates.
+Please see data dictionary in the `data_dictionary` folder for the table field description.

 ## ETL Pipeline
 ![alt text](img/data_pipeline.png)